zabbix/zabbix/templates/cloud/azure_http/README.md

 ## Overview

-This template is designed to monitor Microsoft Azure Cosmo DB by HTTP.
+This template is designed to monitor Microsoft Azure Cosmos DB for MongoDB by HTTP.
 It works without any external scripts and uses the script item.

 ## Requirements